milsab/HybridRecSys/README.md

 # **HybridRecSys: An Advanced Hybrid Recommendation System** ⚡

 HybridRecSys is an innovative hybrid recommendation system that integrates **collaborative filtering** and **content-based approaches** to provide highly personalized recommendations.
-By leveraging the power of **graph neural networks (GNNs) 🧠**, HybridRecSys effectively models and utilizes the intricate relationships between users and items, capturing both direct and indirect interactions.
+By leveraging the power of **graph neural networks (GNNs)**, HybridRecSys effectively models and utilizes the intricate relationships between users and items, capturing both direct and indirect interactions.

 ---